Skip to content

 Watch Sample Video

 This course will focus on how to use experimental principles to appropriately design and analyze Monte Carlo simulation studies.
-Simulations are extremely flexible, and consequently are invaluable tools for understanding and applying a staggering range of methodologies.
+Simulations are extremely flexible, and consequently invaluable tools for understanding and applying a staggering range of methodologies.
 They are particularly useful for determining how methods will perform in the (all-too-typical) case when data analytic conditions differ from textbook-perfect ideals.

 Figure 1.
-Simulation example of 95% confidence interval coverage, which can be used to understand how to better interpret them, and avoid falling in common traps such as treating confidence intervals as Bayesian credible intervals.
+Simulation example of 95% confidence interval coverage, which can be used to understand how to better interpret them, and avoid falling into common traps such as treating confidence intervals as Bayesian credible intervals.

 Figure 2.
 True (red) and estimated (blue) distribution of exposure effect point estimates under non-differential exposure measurement error, and non-differential exposure + confounder measurement error leading to away from the null bias.